 What’s your favorite snack while writing?

-Black coffee and a handful of peanut butter pretzels.
+Black coffee and peanut butter pretzels.

 How long did you write before you got published?